 Now, while cycling builds leg muscles, that would not be enough.
 If you want to increase your cycling performance, you need to have strong legs with well-built and well-toned muscles.
 This simply requires more workouts and bike strength training on your part.

-So, while you follow the ways to build leg muscles through cycling, what else you could do is go for off the bike training.
+So, while you follow the ways to build leg muscles through cycling, what else you could do is go for off-the-bike training.
 You can hit the gym for weight training and strength training.
-That will add up a lot to helping build up your skinny legs muscles with cycling.
+That will add up a lot to help build up your skinny leg muscles with cycling.

 Related: Will Cycling Make Your Legs Bigger?